 For further information please follow the Cheshire and Merseyside Integrated Care Board Managing Allegations Against Staff Policy.

 5.31.
-Quality Assurance and Monitoring of Commissioned Services

-The Integrated Care Board has systems in place for quality assuring the safeguarding governance systems within provider organisations from which they directly commission services.
+Quality Assurance and Monitoring of Commissioned Services safeguarding governance systems within provider organisations from which they directly commission services.
 This will inform the wider quality assurance monitoring of the Integrated Care System.